1 Introduction

 In 1750 BC, Phoroneus and Aegialeus, the sons of Inachus, founded Argos and Sicyon.
 [7]

-3.2 Apis' Rule over Sicyon
+3.2 Apis' Rule of Sicyon

-Apis was the brother of Europs, the second king of Sicyon.
+Apis was the brother of Europs, the 2nd king of Sicyon.

-3.3 Emigration to Crete
+3.3 Migration to Crete

 After losing the battle between Apis and Telchine, Telchine's son Cres emigrated to Crete.
 [15]

-3.4 Trade between Crete and Sicyon
+3.4 Trade activities in Sicyon

 In 1665 BC, Sicyon became independent from the rule of Argos.
 [20]

-4 The Rise of Mycenae
+4 Rise of Mycenae

 4.1 Internal conflict in Argos

+In 1600 BC, conflict arose among the descendants of Argus, son of Niobe, who lived in Argos.
 Phorbas, son of Criasus, son of Argus, usurped the throne from Triops, son of Peirasus, son of Argus.
-[19]
+[22]

-4.2 Relationship by marriage with Mycenae
+4.2 Relationship between Mycenae and Sicyon

 4.3 Battle with Argos